 – Mood swings

 – Painful intercourse

 The cycles are irregular, but they haven’t ceased completely.
 Most women will come to this stage at about 47.
 You can still get pregnant now.

 This is when you will come to your last period.
 Hot flashes, vaginal dryness, and sleep problems happen now.

 This starts after a year from your final period.
 After a year with no periods, vaginal bleeding is not normal.
-So, you need to tell your Las Vegas hormone doctor if you have any bleeding.
+So, you need to tell your Las Vegas hormone doctor or plastic surgery doctor in Summerlin if you have any bleeding.

 Brought to you by Summerlin Yoga.